FilipStenbeck/note-app/README.md

 ## Run

-To run the application using the production ready build and serve in using the included node.js express server:
+To run the application using the production ready build and serve it using the included node.js express server:

 ```sh
 yarn start